 - There is a muscle-to-fat ratio your body uses to gain or lose weight.

-- Your body has a calorie efficiency rate based upon the calories your body uses and discards as waste.
+- Your body has a calorie efficiency rate based on the calories your body uses and discards as waste.

 - Your metabolism uses a certain amount of the calories you eat.